joomcode/redispipe/README.md

 ## Limitations

-- while it allows you to send blocking calls, thou shalt not, because it will block whole pipeline:
+- while it allows you to send blocking calls, you shouldn't, because it will block whole pipeline:
   `BLPOP`, `BRPOP`, `BRPOPLPUSH`, `BZPOPMIN`, `BZPOPMAX`, `XREAD`, `XREADGROUP`, `SAVE` - you'd better not call this commands.
 - `WATCH` command is useless and harmful, because arbitrary commands from concurrent goroutines